AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 * the head of the list
 * a list of elements greater than the head of the list

 I'll call this function `duel_filter`.
 This function will recurse over the input list; deconstructing one element of the list at every step and placing it in one of the two branches.
-Since algebra's deconstruct one step, we'll try looking for that and then defining `duel_filter` over that algebra.
+Since algebra's deconstruct one step, we'll try looking for that and then defining `duel_filter` as a catamorphism over that algebra.
 The algebra in question will take and `a` and `b` of type `A` and two lists; placing `b` in the first list if it’s less than or equal to `a`, and in the second list otherwise.
 The lists and `a` will the be placed in a branch.

 ```python
 def duel_filter_alg(lF: ListF[A, NodeTreeF[A, List[A]]]) -> NodeTreeF[A, List[A]]: